Within your project, add a collaborator in Workspace

 Selected artworks may be commissioned

-- Some sculptures may be commissioned to varying scales and in different materials
+- Some artists will commission sculptures and paintings to varying scales and in different materials

 - Most photography may be commissioned to an approved custom dimension